-The group made a total comprehensive loss for the year ended 31 December 2022 of R17.0 million (2021: R8.8 million) and as of that date the total assets exceeded its total liabilities by R87.5 million (2021: R104.4 million).
+The group made a total comprehensive loss for the year ended 31 December 2023 of R22.9 million (2022: R17 million) and as of that date the total assets exceeded its total liabilities by R64.6 million (2022 R87.5 million).
+The current assets exceeds the current liabilities by R74 million (2022: R97.3 million).

-Independent Auditor's Report

-TO THE SHAREHOLDERS OF RANDGOLD & EXPLORATION COMPANY LIMITED
+Independent Auditor's Report TO THE SHAREHOLDERS OF RANDGOLD & EXPLORATION COMPANY I IMITED

-Report on the audit of the consolidated and separate financial statements
+Report on the audit of the consolidated and separate financial statements Opinion

-We have audited the consolidated and separate financial statements of Randgold & Exploration Company Limited (the Group and Company) set out on pages 56 to 93, which comprise the group and company statements of financial position as at 31 December 2022, and the group and company statements of profit or loss and other comprehensive income, the group and company statements of changes in equity and the group and company statements of cash flows for the year then ended, accounting policies and notes to the group and company financial statements.
+We have audited the consolidated and separate financial statements of Randgold & Exploration Company Limited (the Group and Company) set out on pages 56 to 94, which comprise the group and company statements of financial position as at 31 December 2023, and the group and company statements of profit or loss and other comprehensive income, group and company statements of changes in equity and group and company statements of cash flows for the year then ended, and accounting policies and notes to the group and company financial statements.

-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Randgold & Exploration Company Limited as at 31 December 2022, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Standards) and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Randgold & Exploration Company Limited as at 31 December 2023, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and the requirements of the Companies Act of South Africa.